jlevy/frontmatter-format/README.md

 Any style is acceptable on any file as it can be automatically detected.
 When writing, you can specify the style.

-For all frontmatter styles, the content between the delimiters can be any text in UTF-8 encoding.
+For all frontmatter styles, the content between the delimiters is YAML text in UTF-8 encoding, with an optional prefix on each line that depends on the style.
-But it is recommended to use YAML.

 For some of the formats, each frontmatter line is prefixed with a prefix to make sure the entire file remains valid in a given syntax (Python, Rust, SQL, etc.).
 This prefix is stripped during parsing.

-It is recommended to use a prefix with a trailing space (such as `# `) but a bare prefix without the trailing space is also allowed.
+It is recommended to use a prefix with a trailing space (such as `# ` or `// `) but a bare prefix without the trailing space (`#` or `##`) is also allowed.

 Other whitespace is preserved (before parsing with YAML).

+Note that YAML comments, which are lines beginning with `#` in the metadata, are allowed.
+For example, for hash style, this means there must be two hashes (`# #` or `##`) at the start of a comment line.

 There is no restriction on the content of the file after the frontmatter.
 It may even contain other content in frontmatter format, but this will not be parsed as